mdaiter/SwiftScope/README.md

 at `http://127.0.0.1:<port>/logs`.
 The `/health` endpoint returns the current configuration, which `make autonomy` now uses as a readiness probe.

-See `docs/claude_autonomy_prompt.md` for a Claude-ready system prompt and a runnable example that covers pairing, building, launching the bridge, starting the HTTP shim, and issuing debugger commands.
+See `docs/CLAUDE_AUTONOMY.md` for a Claude-ready system prompt and a runnable example that covers pairing, building, launching the bridge, starting the HTTP shim, and issuing debugger commands.
+Tool contract details live in `docs/CLAUDE_TOOL.md`, and troubleshooting guidance is in `docs/DEBUGGING.md`.